 Seeing the majestic Potala Palace in person will leave you in awe.
 This large, white complex in Lhasa is an architectural beauty and will not disappoint.
-After touring other parts of Tibet (see part 1) we finally made it to Lhasa which is the capital of Tibet and the heart of Tibetan Buddhism.
+After touring other parts of Tibet (see part 1) we finally made it to Lhasa, the capital of Tibet and the heart of Tibetan Buddhism.

-Old Town in Lhasa is centered around Barkhor Bazaar with old Tibetan-style buildings that are now shops and restaurants.
+Old Town in Lhasa is centered around Barkhor Bazaar.
+Pedestrian streets are lined with old Tibetan-style, flat -roofed buildings that are now used for shops and restaurants.
+The colourful windows and doors reminded us of other Tibetan heritage buildings we’ve seen.
+It’s a busy place.
+The sidewalks are filled with locals, many dressed in traditional attire.
 We enjoyed spending time in the bazaar people-watching and taking in the local culture.

-Just outside of Lhasa is the Dreprung Monastery.
-It was built in 1416 when a lama had a dream that he would build an important monastery beside a large boulder.
-It is the largest monastery in Tibet and used to have as many as 10,000 monks.
-Today the number of new monks entering into the monkhood is much lower at all monasteries in Tibet as the Chinese government has imposed very strict entrance requirements.
+Just outside Lhasa is Dreprung Monastery.
+In 1416 a lama had a dream that he would build an important monastery beside a large boulder.
+The result was Dreprung which is the largest monastery in Tibet.
+There used to be as many as 10,000 monks living in the monastery.
+Today that number is much smaller.
+In recent years the Chinese government imposed very strict entrance requirements resulting in significantly fewer new monks entering into monkhood in Tibet.

-Potala includes the White and Red Palaces.
-The White Palace has mostly halls, temples, and includes the yellow section.
-The yellow section is where the Dalai Lama would meet with important guests, sleep and study.
 The Red Temple has many shrines, 2 assembly halls and the tombs of the 5th to the 13th Dalai Lamas.
 Each tomb is a large, ornately decorated statue or chorten gilded in gold.
-The palace is beautifully decorated inside with colourful banners and paintings on the walls and ceilings.
-Throughout the Palace there are many old artifacts and statues of Buddha, Buddhist Goddesses, and Guru Rinpoche.
+Throughout the palace there are many old artifacts and statues of Buddha, bodhisattvas, and Guru Rinpoche.
+It is beautifully decorated inside with colourful banners and paintings on the walls and ceilings.
 Unfortunately we weren’t allowed to take pictures inside.